 With Boundless, you get the peace of mind that comes with having an independent immigration attorney who answers your confidential questions and reviews your entire green card application.
 Read more about what we do, or get started now.

-A spouse seeking a green card generally would not be denied on medical grounds if they:
+A relative seeking a green card generally would not be denied on medical grounds if they:

 - Have a cold at the time of the medical exam.

 - Have a chronic but well-managed disease, such as diabetes or heart disease.